cudapuca0/portfolio-risk-management-and-optimization/README.md

 This project was my introduction to the world of quantitative finance.
 Using volatility models, risk measures, and portfolio optimization techniques, I explored how investors can better understand uncertainty rather than simply chase returns.

-Along the way, I discovered that managing risk is often just as important as finding opportunities, a lesson that continues to shape how I think about finance, analytics, and decision-making.

 ---

 ## Project Overview